 Leaving Their Scent

 Lastly, there is the theory that your dog is really trying to leave his scent behind to mark his territory.
-Typically, we think of this behavior as a dog urinating on things, particularly if another dog has also marked the area.
+Typically, we think of this behavior as a dog urinating on things – which is one of the reasons why puppies pee so much – particularly if another dog has also marked the area (1).
 It’s assumed that this territorial behavior lets other animals and dogs know that they are in your dog’s space.
 But it can also just be his way of communication with other dogs that he has been there and has already investigated the poop or smelly odor.

 Stopping The Behavior

 It’s obvious that you do not want your dog continuing this frustrating and smelly activity no matter how much enjoyment he gets out of it.
 So, how do you stop the behavior?
 It’s important to understand that since this is an instinct causing him to do it, you are probably not going to get him to stop.
 You can, however, limit the number of opportunities he has to roll in smelly things.

 As you walk your dog, keep him on a leash anywhere you know that he will stop and roll in something smelly.
 As soon as your dog has done his business in your yard, immediately pick up any poop with a pooper scooper.
 You also need to keep an eye out for mud or dead animals in your yard to prevent other such opportunities.
 Most importantly, you want to train your dog to “leave it” if you see him approaching a mess that he will likely roll in.

 A dog also loves to get into your garbage.
 Typically, dogs are really just looking for an extra treat, but they won’t pass up a chance to roll in your garbage, especially if it’s pretty smelly.
 Always make sure your trash cans are secured so that your pup can’t get into them and spread your stinky garbage all over your yard as he rolls in it.

 Cleaning Up Your Dog